 You might also like: 10 Best Dog Anti-Itch Sprays – Reviews & Top Picks

 Another thing that can cause itching and irritation is allergies.
 Dogs can be allergic to all sorts of things, just like humans!
 And their allergies can act a lot like ours, causing redness, rashes, and skin irritation.

-If your dog is starting to experience inflammation with their allergies or their ailment isn’t food-borne, it’s time to visit the vet.
+If your dog is starting to experience inflammation with their allergies or does not respond to a food ingredient change, it’s time to visit the vet.
 Your pet’s doctor will prescribe the appropriate medication based on the situation.